digitaltwinconsortium/ManufacturingOntologies/README.md

 ### IEC 63278 Asset Administration Shell (AAS)

-The IEC 63278 Asset Administration Shell (AAS) is another ontology leveraged by this solution.
-The AAS is used across all stages of an industrial asset and is a platform-independent data sharing service between enterprises along the manufacturing supply chain.
-This standard is described [here](https://www.plattform-i40.de/IP/Redaktion/EN/Standardartikel/specification-administrationshell.html) and tools to convert from Asset Administration Shell models to DTDL are provided in this repository [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/tree/main/Tools/AssetAdminShell).
-Furthermore, the reference solution provided in this repository also contains an AAS Repository service from the Digital Twin Consortium's reference implementation [here](https://github.com/digitaltwinconsortium/AAS-Repository) and makes the Product Carbon Footprint (PCF) of the simulated products built by the simulated production lines available to customers.
+The IEC 63278 Asset Administration Shell (AAS) enables vendor-neutral, platform-independent data exchange along a manufacturing supply chain and leveraged by this solution.
+The standard is described [here](https://www.plattform-i40.de/IP/Redaktion/EN/Standardartikel/specification-administrationshell.html).
+A script to convert from Asset Administration Shell models to DTDL to manually upload AAS models to Azure Digital Twins service is provided [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/tree/main/Tools/AssetAdminShell).
+Furthermore, the reference solution provided in this repository also contains an AAS Repository service from the Digital Twin Consortium's reference implementation [here](https://github.com/digitaltwinconsortium/AAS-Repository).
+This service makes the Product Carbon Footprint (PCF) of the simulated products built by the simulated production lines available to customers.
+Please see below about how to enable this service.

 ### IEC 62541 Open Platform Communications Unified Architecture (OPC UA)